jmid/mutaml/README.md

-In more detail: [Mutation testing](https://en.wikipedia.org/wiki/Mutation_testing) is a form of fault injection used to assess the quality of a program's testsuite.
-Mutation testing works by repeatedly making small, breaking changes to a program's text, such as turning a `+` into `-`, negating the condition of an `if-then-else`, ..., and subsequently rerunning the testsuite to see if each such 'mutant program' is 'killed' (caught) by one or more tests in the testsuite.
-By finding examples of uncaught wrong behaviour, mutation testing can thereby reveal limitations of an existing testsuite and indirectly suggest improvements.
+In more detail: [Mutation testing](https://en.wikipedia.org/wiki/Mutation_testing) is a form of fault injection used to assess the quality of a program's test suite.
+Mutation testing works by repeatedly making small, breaking changes to a program's text, such as turning a `+` into `-`, negating the condition of an `if-then-else`, ..., and subsequently rerunning the test suite to see if each such 'mutant program' is 'killed' (caught) by one or more tests in the test suite.
+By finding examples of uncaught wrong behaviour, mutation testing can thereby reveal limitations of an existing test suite and indirectly suggest improvements.

 Since OCaml already prevents many potential programming errors at compile